Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 QMK support coming soon...

 ## Setting it up for gaming
+This section is only for games that support controller input.
+If your game doesn't, you can use the wasd mode on the joystick.

 Note: You might want to bind at least one controller button, some games dont activate controller input until a button is pressed (even if you move the sticks)

 ### Steam games